Deep Shape-from-Template: Wide-Baseline, Dense and Fast Registration and Deformable Reconstruction from a Single Image: Experimental Results

-We evaluate reconstruction error using the root mean square error (RMSE) between the 3D reconstruction and the ground truth in millimeters.
+We evaluate reconstruction error using the Root Mean Square Error (RMSE) in millimeters.
 We also use RMSE to evaluate the registration accuracy in pixels.
-The evaluation of registration accuracy is notoriously difficult for real data, because there is no way to reliably obtain ground truth.
-We propose to use as a proxy for the ground truth the output from a state-of-the-art dense trajectory optical flow method \emph{DOF}.
-We only make this evaluation for video sequence data, for which DOF can reliably estimate optical flow over the sequence.
+The evaluation of registration accuracy is notoriously difficult with real data because there is no way to obtain reliable ground-truth.
+We propose to use as a proxy for the ground-truth the output from a state-of-the-art dense trajectory optical flow method DOF \cite{optical_flow}.
+We only make this quantitative evaluation for videos, for which DOF can reliably compute registration.
+We manually selected sequences where DOF produces stable tracks.
+The use of DOF or any other optical flow method as a registration baseline can introduce bias.
+However, obtaining registration results with a wide-baseline method such as DeepSfT that are comparable with DOF is considered a very strong result for a wide-baseline method.